thunderamith25/Amith_Mech_Projects/README.md

 2) Select and apply suitable airfoils for different wing sections.

-3)Ensure realistic geometry for the empennage (horizontal and vertical stabilizers).
+3) Ensure realistic geometry for the empennage (horizontal and vertical stabilizers).

 4) Balance aerodynamic performance with manufacturability and structural needs.